top of page

 About

 Originally from Michigan, I moved to Texas in 2007 and live in Fort Worth.
 The name Lucky Dog Jewelry was inspired by my desire to help homeless dogs and I donate a portion of my profits to organizations helping pets in need.
-You can follow my facebook page for updates on the charitable organizations I donate to.

 Art has always been one of my passions and during college I enjoyed photography, art theory, ceramics, and watercolor classes.
 I didn't start making jewelry until one day in 2004 when I went to the library and checked out a few books on jewelry making.
 Yes, the library, this was before the days of YouTube.

 My favorite jewelry is small and lightweight.
 I love texture and detail and have heard my designs described as dainty-industrial, lyrical, and having a feeling of movement.
-I work with precious metal clay and hand make each piece individually, some of my designs are one of a kind, and I mark the back of my pieces with my LDJ makers mark.
+Working mainly with silver metal clay, my pieces are kiln fired reaching temperatures up to 1650 degrees Fahrenheit.
+Each one is hand made individually and some of my designs are one of a kind.

 bottom of page